kokspflanze/PServerCMS/docs/general-setup/DONATE.md

 ### Stripe Configuration

 You have to create products on the stripe page, foreach package and use the api-id of the product.
-Also its important to create a webhook, to `/payment-api/stripe.html` for the event `checkout.session.completed`.
+Also its important to create a webhook, to `/payment-api/stripe.html` for the event `checkout.session.completed` and `charge.refunded`.

 ### Template